 - Warming up before a workout session and cooling down after the session

-- Get a coach you so that you can perfect the technique in the type of activity you perform.
+- Get a coach so that you can perfect the technique in the type of activity you perform.

 - Don’t exert yourself beyond your physical capabilities

-- Take a break if you have to perform repetitive movements for a longer time
+- Take a break; if you have to perform repetitive movements for a longer time

 - If you are involved in a job that has repetitive movements, ask the employer to provide appropriate rest periods.
-Also, specific devices to support your wrists can help improve the posture.
+Also, specific devices to support your wrists can help improve posture.

-Read the research on Tendonitis and Chiropractic care as published in the Candian Journal of Chiropractic Association.
+Read the research on Tendonitis and Chiropractic care, as published in the Candian Journal of Chiropractic Association.

-How to Treat Tendonitis?
+How To Treat Tendonitis?

-You should treat even a minor tendon injury to prevent the worsening of your situation.
-Although, mild tendon injuries can get better on its own, untreated tendon disorder will result in scar tissue or adhesions over time.
-This can be a major reason for repeated injury on the same tendon over time.
-That is why it is important that you seek medical assistance at the onset of tendon injuries.
+It would help if you treated even a minor tendon injury to prevent the worsening of your situation.
+Although mild tendon injuries can get better on their own, untreated tendon disorder will result in scar tissue or adhesions over time.
+This can be a significant reason for repeated injury on the same tendon over time.
+That is why you must seek medical assistance at the onset of tendon injuries.
 In our centers, the care you get is through the collaborative efforts of the best non-surgical teams of chiropractors and physiotherapists.